IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Kusal Mendis has 187 runs at an average of 20.77 and a strike rate of 73.91 in nine ODI innings against India.
+Kusal Mendis has 202 runs at an average of 20.20 and a strike rate of 75.09 in 10 ODI innings against India.

 -